fnsvalue-git/Web-BSASampleAppForChallenge/docs/android/auth/biometric.md

 ## Biometric Information Registration
 Use `registerBiometric()` from `GuardianSdk` to call the API.
-Biometric information needs to be registered first for the authentication.
+Biometric information needs to be registered for the authentication.

 ### Parameter
 - FragmentActivity :  If the class is extending `AppCompatActivity`, use `this` when passing a parameter.